ali2210/WizDwarf/README.md

       2. Zika
       3. Flavi Dengue
       4. Ebola
-      5. Mers
+      5. Merrs

 ## Features:

       1. Alien-code Detection
-      2. Geonavigation
+      2. Get 1x Geonavigation
       3. Uv-index generate through geonavigation
-      4. One-time Service
-      5. Log your Application
-      6. Genetic File upload
+      4. Genetic File upload
-      7. Encrypted-Files mount on disk
+      5. Encrypted-Files mount on disk
+      6. Molecules Report generate in JSON
+      7. Content store in decentralize web.
+Means Within Application your content is accessible.
+      8. Proteins Visualization between Symbols and Number of occurances
+      9. Double Helix Code to amino chain
+      10. Codon Information
+      11. Missing Codon cause any genetic mutation
+      12. For Schema, Protocol Buffer is 2x faster than yml and Json
+      13. Pusher Channels is used between client and server that will reduce network latency

 ## Links: